mlsjss009/0990/replit.md

-✓ Created clean, organized flow structure eliminating dead-end buttons ✓ Maintained professional design while ensuring all colors are clearly visible ✓ Established clear user paths for all major website actions ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices
+✓ Created clean, organized flow structure eliminating dead-end buttons ✓ Maintained professional design while ensuring all colors are clearly visible ✓ Established clear user paths for all major website actions ✓ Successfully migrated from Replit Agent to Replit environment (January 2025) ✓ Updated all 2024 references to 2025 across the project ✓ Modified eligibility requirements to remove U.S.-specific restrictions ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices